 And you probably know that trusting your partner is the most important part of your relationship.

-Before you can build trust, you must understand what trust means for your partner and yourself.
-You need to communicate your expectations and understand what your partner needs.
+Before you can start building trust, you must understand what trust means for your partner and yourself.
+It’s essential that you communicate your expectations and thoughts and understand what your partner needs.

 Be open and vulnerable with your partner by sharing things you often keep hidden.
 If you’ve been hurt in previous relationships, then it’s likely you want to avoid talking about expectations because you don’t want to be hurt again.
 However, the only way to make the relationship work is to be real and open.